 You may think live video is something best left to influencers, musicians, and people who are supremely interesting.
 But no matter who you are or what you do, you should be leveraging live videos for your business.

 Ready for some ideas to help you get started with Facebook & Instagram live videos?
-We asked Amber and Megan, our Digital Marketing Strategists and Facebook Ads Specialists to share their top 10…
+We asked Megan, our Social Media Advertising Strategist, Megan, to share her top 10…

 #1 Talk about what you do, where you do it, how long you’ve been doing it, and who you do it for

 The purpose of this type of video is to answer some of the common questions potential customers will have and want answered before they pick up the phone and call you.